The essential tools for Japanese painting: what you need

 Las herramientas esenciales para la pintura japonesa: qué necesitas

 The Japanese painting, known for its delicacy, meditation, and stylized beauty, has fascinated art lovers around the world for centuries.
-This art, which combines simplicity and complexity, requires a special set of tools that, in the right hands, can create true masterpieces.
+This art, which combines simplicity and complexity, requires a special set of tools that, can create true masterpieces.
 In this post, we will explore the essential tools you will need to embark on the exciting journey of Japanese painting.

 The brushes in Japanese painting